-- Practice solving problems under test-like conditions.
-Try using just the equation sheet. - Read the whole problem carefully. - Make a big sketch with clear labels.
+- Read the whole problem carefully. - Make a big sketch with clear labels.
 Use those labels in your equations.
 This helps make sure your intent is clear, both to yourself and to the grader. - Try expressing in words what is happening-what is the story? - Do not memorize specialized equations.
 Start each problem with a general principle or an equation from the equation sheet.
 If you start your solution with a specialized equation that is not on the equation sheet, you may lose substantial credit.
 Then, if numerical values are needed, substitute them for the appropriate symbols.
 This shows that you know what the relevant physics is and what the symbols mean. - Pay attention to units.
-They can sometimes be a clue about how to approach a problem. (e.g. note that Intensity has units of W/m2, while power has units of W.) - Present your work clearly and carefully so that it can be read and understood. - Avoid round-off errors.
+They can sometimes be a clue about how to approach a problem. (e.g. note that Intensity has units of W/m^2 , while power has units of W.) - Present your work clearly and carefully so that it can be read and understood. - Avoid round-off errors.
 Your final answer should normally be within 1% of the correct answer.
 Keep additional digits in your intermediate calculations. - Reread any written explanations to make sure they say what you meant to say. - Don't panic.
 You should have plenty of time. - Get a good night's sleep!